Affiliate links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Samsung Galaxy Buds 2 Pro and Samsung Galaxy Buds Pro?

 Of course, Samsung owners might want to consider the middle ground option, the Samsung Galaxy Buds 2.
-The price of the Galaxy Buds 2 lands around the same ballpark as the Galaxy Buds Pro, which you can check out with more detail here, sporting similar battery life and ANC performance.
-It’s newer and hasn’t been discontinued, so expect support and updates for longer than the Galaxy Buds Pro.
-With that said, the Samsung Galaxy Buds 2 doesn’t trounce the Galaxy Buds 2 Pro, but maybe decide for yourself here.
+The price of the Samsung Galaxy Buds 2 ($99.99 at Amazon) lands around the same ballpark as the Galaxy Buds Pro, which may be worth comparing.
+They sport similar battery life scores and ANC performance.
+The Galaxy Buds 2 is newer and hasn’t been discontinued, so expect support and updates for longer than the Galaxy Buds Pro.
+With that said, the Samsung Galaxy Buds 2 doesn’t trounce the Galaxy Buds 2 Pro.

-Folks most interested in coupling a nice sound with a bit of noise cancelling should try the Sennheiser CX Plus True Wireless.
-While the noise cancelling is not class redefining, it’s comparable to the Galaxy Buds Pro, and it plays nice with Android and Apple alike with excellent codec options.
+Folks most interested in coupling a nice sound with a bit of noise cancelling should try the Sennheiser CX Plus True Wireless for $69.95 at Amazon.
+While the noise cancelling is not class redefining, it’s comparable to the Samsung Galaxy Buds Pro, and it plays nice with Android and Apple alike with excellent codec options.

-The premium Sony WF-1000XM4 and Bose QuietComfort Earbuds are still great picks for iPhone and Android users.
+The premium Sony WF-1000XM4 ($178 at Amazon) and Bose QuietComfort Earbuds ($189.99 at Amazon) are still great picks for iPhone and Android users.
 Both earbuds offer better battery life than either pair of Galaxy Buds, with Sony’s buds lasting nearly 8 hours.
 Noise cancelling is close between these Sony and Bose earphones, and the apps work regardless of your OS choice.
 However, the prices are more than the Samsung Galaxy Buds 2 Pro and Galaxy Buds Pro.
+We are hard pressed to recommend the Bose QuietComfort Earbuds II, because they’re expensive and have way too much bass.

 Frequently asked questions